Umberto Nobile: Italia

-The crew managed to salvage several items from the crashed airship gondola, including a radio transceiver, a tent which they later painted red for maximum visibility, and, critically, boxes of food and survival equipment which quick-witted engineer Ettore Arduino had managed to throw onto the ice before he and his five companions were carried off to their deaths by the wrecked but still airborne airship envelope and keel.
+The crew managed to salvage several items from the crashed airship gondola, including a radio transceiver, a tent which they later painted red for maximum visibility, and, critically, boxes of food and survival equipment which engineer Ettore Arduino had the presence of mind to throw onto the ice before he and his five companions were carried off to their deaths by the wrecked but still airborne airship envelope and keel.
 As the days passed, the drifting sea ice took the survivors towards Foyn and Broch islands.

-A few days after the crash the Swedish meteorologist Finn Malmgren and Nobile's second and third in command Mariano and Zappi decided to leave the immobile group and march towards land.
+A few days after the crash, the Swedish meteorologist Finn Malmgren and Nobile's second and third in command Mariano and Zappi decided to leave the immobile group and march towards land.
 Malmgren, who was injured, weakened and reportedly still depressed over his meteorological advice that he felt contributed to the crash, asked his two Italian companions to continue without him.
 These two were picked up several weeks later by the Soviet icebreaker "Krasin".
 However, there were persistent rumors that Malmgren was killed and cannibalized by Zappi and Mariano.

 A "highly imaginative, fictionalized version" of these events was made into the 1969 film The Red Tent.
 The film was an Italian/Soviet co-production and featured Peter Finch as Nobile, Sean Connery as Amundsen and Hardy Krüger as Lundborg.

 Controversial search and rescue

 In the wake of the crash, a collection of nations, including the Soviet Union, Norway, Sweden, Finland, and Italy, launched the first polar air and sea rescue effort.
 Privately owned ships which had been chartered by polar scientists and explorers also participated.
 Even Roald Amundsen put aside his past differences with Nobile and boarded a French seaplane and headed for the rescue headquarters; this plane disappeared between Tromsø and Svalbard, and though a pontoon from the craft was later found, the bodies of Amundsen, the pilot René Guilbaud and the four others on board were not.

-After a month of privation for the Italia survivors, the first rescue plane, a Swedish Air Force Fokker C.V-E ski plane, piloted by Lieutenant Einar Lundborg and with Lieutenant Schyberg as observer landed near the crash site.
+After a month of privation for the Italia survivors, the first rescue plane, a Swedish Air Force Fokker C.V-E ski plane, piloted by Lieutenant Einar Lundborg, with Lieutenant Schyberg as observer, landed near the crash site.
 Nobile had prepared a detailed evacuation plan, with the most seriously wounded man (the heavy built mechanic Cecioni) at the top of the list and himself as number 4, with the navigator (Viglieri) and the radio operator (Biagi) as respectively no. 5 and 6.
 However, Lundborg refused to take anyone but Nobile.
 He argued that the plane could only take one survivor and the other seriously injured man was so heavy Lundborg was unsure he could take off.
 Nobile was airlifted to Søre Russøya, base camp of Swedish and Finnish air rescue efforts.
 When Lundborg returned alone to pick up a second survivor he crashed his plane on landing, and was trapped with the other five.